distributedci/dci-blog/content/2022-05-06-cnf-cert-suite-with-dci-openshift-app-agent.md

 There are two main parts to be configured:

 - The settings to be provided to `dci-openshift-app-agent` (using pipelines or directly modifying the `settings.yml` file if using `dci-openshift-app-agent-ctl`).
-For this, mainly, you need to check the `cnf-cert` role variables that you may want to modify, especially focusing on `tnf_suites` variable.
+For this, mainly, you need to check the `cnf_cert` role variables that you may want to modify, especially focusing on `tnf_suites` variable.
 - The correct labelling of the workloads (deployed manually or through hooks) to be tested by CNF Cert Suite (both pods and operators).
 In `tnf_test_example`, you have a good example where you can see how these labels are defined in the workloads under test.

 ### Job checklist